 Obviously this is not a full automaton model of a parser yet, but it allows us to always go down to the next leaf of the parse tree without using the stack.
 Let’s clean up the automaton with an NFA-to-DFA conversion:

-This is almost exactly how an LR(0) automaton would be drawn.
-Instead of S₁₀ and S₁₁, you write out the “LR item“s S = . a S and S = a .
-S. But otherwise it would be pretty much this.
+.
+But otherwise it would be pretty much this.
 This is considered a PDA, though what’s happening on the stack is left implicit.
 That’s because what’s actually happening on the stack of LR automata is very structured, but a little involved.
 That makes the PDA harder to read and draw, but I’ll demonstrate it once:

 This should look quite familiar.
 We’re pushing inputs on the stack as we consume them, paired with the state we’re in at that point.
 And then we’re popping whole bodies of rules off the stack and replacing them with the sort of that rule.
 The first thing is called a shift action, the second is called a reduce action.
 We’ve seen this trick before in the naive PDA built from a CFG, all the way at the start of this post in the refresher.
 But this time we get an automaton with more states.

-Notice that where a reduce action goes depends on originating state of the last thing that’s popped.
-That’s why we keep track of those on the stack.
-When we reduce by rule 3 (state A₃), depending on whether the a came from box 1 or box 0, we go to different places.
-This is easier to see in our proper LR(0) automaton, where box 1 points to state S₁ with a transition labeled A. This is a goto action.
+.
+This is a goto action.
 In an LR parse table interpreter, the goto is a separate action that immediately follows a reduce action, which merely returns to the last popped state.
 When a reduce just returns that’s also more like a function call and return, so that’s nice.
 Anyway, that’s also why a reduce transition in the above automaton always labels the originating state of the pushed sort the same as the last thing popped from the stack.

 Something worth repeating now that we’re looking at the details: LL decides what rule to take before consuming the input for that rule, whereas LR decides what rule to take after consuming all the input for that rule.
-In other words, we only reduce by a rule when we’ve seen the entire body of the rule, that why there’s less trouble with look-ahead.
+In other words, we only reduce by a rule when we’ve seen the entire body of the rule, that’s why there’s less trouble with look-ahead.

 Speaking of look-ahead: we have some shift-reduce problems in our automaton.
 And by that I mean: how do we choose when to shift and when to reduce when both are an option?
 This is a determinism issue in our current automaton, and just like in our LL automaton, we solve it with look-ahead (and yes, that can and will later be summarised in a parse table).
 Our latest automaton gives a clear view of what we will be able to do if we reduce, so the look-ahead follows from what input can be consumed next after each reduce:

-As you can see, we need at most 1 look-ahead to deterministically parse this grammar.
-We’re sometimes looking ahead to the end-of-input represented with $.
+.
 The look-ahead makes this an LALR(1) grammar; what that is and why it’s different from normal LR(1) is what we’ll see in the next section.

 LR parsetable construction and expressivity